Kornelimünster Abbey: History

+Former territory of "Reichsabtei Kornelimünster" currently belongs to Aachen, Roetgen, Simmerath, Stolberg (Rhineland).

 Second foundation

 The monastery was re-founded by the Benedictines in 1906 about a kilometre away in the western part of Kornelimünster by monks from Merkelbeek Abbey in the Netherlands.
 At first the monks worked in parish ministry, before opening a boarding school in 1948.
-Since the school closed in 1988, they now focus on retreats and hospitality.
+Since the school closed in 1988, they now focus on retreat tourism and hospitality.
 Kornelimünster is on the Way of St. James.
 Although not a hostel, the abbey can provide accommodations for pilgrims if booked in advance.

 Kornelimünster is a member of the Subiaco Cassinese Congregation.
 It is an extra-provincial monastery, subject directly to the Abbot President of the Congregation.
 As of 2022, there were eight monks at Kornelimünster.